WillsMediaServer/Wills-Media-Server/docs/install.rst

 =========================

 .. note::
-    The Easier way hasn't been created yet
+    The Easier way hasn't been created yet - TODO

     - Write docs on installer
     - Actually create an installer